mariodavid/cuba-component-user-inbox/README.md

 ### Send system messages (programmatically)

-The other way to send a message to a user is that the developer defines points in the application, where it is useful to notify some user about a particular thing happend.
+The other way to send a message to a user is that the developer defines points in the application, where it is useful to notify some user about a particular thing happened.
 This can be various actions, like:

 * a new Customer has been created
 * an order was placed with a total amount > 10k